-9.3 Geospatial PDF
+10.3 Geospatial PDF

-Cookbook A full code sample can be found in the Cookbook topic interactive/starter geospatial.
+Cookbook A full code sample can be found in the Cookbook topic geospatial-pdf/starter\geospatial.

-9.3.1 Using georeferenced PDF in Acrobat
+10.3.1 Using georeferenced PDF in Acrobat

 PDF 1.7ext3 allows geospatial reference information (world coordinates) to be added to PDF page contents.
-Geospatially referenced PDF documents can be used in Acrobat for several purposes (in Acrobat DC you must enable Tools, Measure; in Acrobat X/XI you have to activate the Analyze toolbar using the button at the top of the Tools pane):
+Geospatially referenced PDF documents can be used in Acrobat for several purposes.
+In Acrobat and Adobe Reader DC you must enable Tools, Measure; in Acrobat X/XI you have to activate the Analyze toolbar using the button at the top of the Tools pane; in Adobe Reader X/XI: Edit, Analysis, Geospatial Location Tool:

-- ► Display the coordinates of the map point under the mouse cursor: Geospatial Location Tool.
-You can copy the coordinates of the map point under the mouse cursor by right-clicking and selecting Copy Coordinates to Clipboard; - ► Search for a location on the map: Geospatial Location Tool, right-click and select Find a Location, and enter the desired coordinates; - Mark a location on the map: Geospatial Location Tool, right-click and select Mark Location; - ► Measure distance, perimeter and area on geographic maps: Measuring Tool;
+- Display the coordinates of the map point under the mouse cursor: Geospatial Location Tool.
+You can copy the coordinates of the map point under the mouse cursor by right-clicking and selecting Copy Coordinates to Clipboard; - Search for a location on the map: Geospatial Location Tool, right-click and select Find a Location, and enter the desired coordinates; - Mark a location on the map: Geospatial Location Tool, right-click and select Mark Location; - ► Measure distance, perimeter and area on geographic maps: Measuring Tool;